harlow/kinesis-consumer/README.md

 ### Kinesis connector applications written in Go

-This is a port of the [AWS Kinesis connector libraries][2] from Java to Go for extracting streaming event data into S3, Redshift, DynamoDB, and more.
-See the [API Docs][1] for package documentation.
+This is a port of the [Amazon Kinesis Connector Library][1] from Java to Go.
+Its used for extracting streaming event data into S3, Redshift, DynamoDB, and more.
+See the [API Docs][2] for package documentation.

 ## Overview